-For 10 days I spoke to no one, gave up my phone and books and basically looked within myself, all day, every day.
+For 10 days I spoke to no one, gave up my phone and books and looked within myself, all day, every day.
 I wasn’t quite sure what to expect.
 I knew that I would probably have withdrawals from my cell phone.
 I expected to miss talking to my sister and snuggling with my kitty.
 But none of that happened on the scale that I thought it would.
 After I got there, I realized that I was there to work.
-To work on myself and learn how to sit and observe my changing (and often times insane) thought patterns.
+To work on myself and learn how to sit and observe my ever-changing thought patterns.

 Slowly, I did that.
 As each thought entered my mind, I would observe it and “toss it over my shoulder” (that was my visual each time, for some reason).
 As the days went by I found myself being kind to me.
 I didn’t feel stupid when I had a hard time calming down.
 I knew it was okay.
 I learned to not be attached to the good feelings either.
-I learned to be happy in the moment when I was able to dig deep and feel the vibrations that are my body.
+I learned to be happy in the moment.
 But I learned to let go when the vibrations subsided.

 Day 10 came very quickly; it was very strange speaking to women that I had been with for a week but hadn’t spoken a word to.
 Everyone laughed when I said, “Hi,” in my thick Mississippi accent.
 We all had expectations for how each other’s voices sounded.
 It was a very bizarre feeling to, after 10 days, finally be able to look someone in the eyes and speak to them.
 I felt humbled and grateful.

 I was both happy and sad as I drove back home.
-I felt proud of myself for having accomplished what I didn’t know I could do but I also realized how many thought patterns I had, engrained into every part of my brain.
-It’s those thought patterns that, over time, have started to subside the more that I meditate.
-I have continued to practice Vipassana weekly, sometimes attending group sits on Sundays, with others.
-It’s nice to know that there is a community out there that also connects with something that I feel is a part of me.
+I felt proud of myself for having accomplished what I didn’t know I could do but I also realized how many thought patterns I had, ingrained into every part of my brain.
+It’s those thought patterns that, over time, have started to subside the more that I meditate

 Love elephant and want to go steady?